-Having an option to stay in a unique location, even if only for a night, is kind of empowering when you travel.
-The growing popularity of owner-listed short and long-term rental properties has really busted the hospitality industry wide open.
+Having an option to stay in a unique location, even if only for a night, is empowering when you travel.
+The growing popularity of owner-listed short and long-term rental properties has busted the hospitality industry wide open.
 It offers a range of choices and budgets that just about every traveler can find helpful.
 It’s almost better than camping or renting an RV.
 However, having such freedom is not without some pitfalls.
 We explore six Airbnb horror stories and mistakes that we have personally made with renting from online rental services like Airbnb, Vrbo, and Home Away.

 #6 Not Reading the Reviews